 A Flying Start means caring not only about how our kids understand and navigate their digital landscape, but also how their little bodies are nourished in our fast food environment.
 I am fascinated by nutrition and naturopathy.
 Feeding my kids wholesome unprocessed food is something I work hard at and I’ll be sharing a bit about my journey there and what I have learnt.

 I used to sneer in the face of craft activities, having tried and failed miserably as my boys enlightened me that such enterprises are worthy of approximately 4 minutes attention, whilst liberal and enthusiastic propelling of craft supplies throughout the wider vicinity is fascinating for at least a good half hour.
 Enter frazzled underwhelmed mother.
-But with L Star reaching the grand old age of 6, a few activities have managed to pique his interest and now I’m right into the whole craft thing.
+But now the boys are a bit older science / craft based activities are finally worthy of their time apparently.
 In a totally boy oriented way.
-Which often means slime recipes and mess are deeply involved most of the time.
+Which means slime recipes and mess are deeply involved most of the time.
 Along theses lines I’ve been discovering lots of experiments to try together to foster creativity and lateral thinking.
 I’ll be sharing ones that worked best for us.

 On top of that, I’m a yoga teacher, teaching adults and trying to interest my kids in meditation and mindfulness (ha ha ha.
 The robot meditation worked okaaaay…).
-Probably not that different from you if you’ve found my page and got this far into this blurb, but probably a tad shorter.
 I aim high, often fall short and yell at my kids more than I’d like.
 But I have a vision, try to keep a sense of humour and have a small person tugging at my sleeve right now so have to leave it there.
 Hope you enjoy.